 The xB's dash opening will comfortably hold a 2" single-DIN or 4" double-DIN receiver.
-You'll need a receiver mounting kit and a wiring harness to install a new receiver, and these are available at a discount with most stereo purchases from Crutchfield.
+You'll need a receiver mounting kit and a wiring harness to install a new receiver, and these are available at a discount with all stereo purchases from Crutchfield.
 To install a double-DIN size receiver, you'll need to use the brackets attached to the side your factory stereo.
 If you don't have the brackets, you'll need to obtain them from your friendly neighborhood Scion dealership.

 The Scion xB's factory radio (Crutchfield Research Photo)